The Crimson Kimono: Reception

 Variety magazine gave a lukewarm at best review of the film at the time of its release: "The mystery melodrama part of the film gets lost during the complicated romance, and the racial tolerance plea is cheapened by its inclusion in a film of otherwise straight action...The three principals bring credibility to their roles, not too easy during moments when belief is stretched considerably.
 Anna Lee, Paul Dubov, Jaclynne Green and Neyle Morrow are prominent in the supporting cast."

-In 1997 The BFI Companion to Crime described the film as "One of Fuller's most striking melodramas".
+In 1994, Gina Marchetti argued in Romance and the "Yellow Peril" that the film portrays racism as only existing "in the deluded minds of its victim."
+In 1997, The BFI Companion to Crime described the film as "One of Fuller's most striking melodramas".

 In 2006 Ed Gonzales of Slant Magazine liked the film and wrote, "The opening is a triumph of grungy lyricism achieved through snaky cutting and blunt compositions: Sugar Torch (Gloria Pall), a stripper, is shot to death in the middle of a Los Angeles street after witnessing a murder inside her dressing room.
 The tenor of the film oscillates between tight-fisted noir and chamber drama, but the theme is always the same: cultural and romantic unrest. ...
 Fuller's feat is giving the film's nonstop interrogations, meetings and confrontations profound racial and political meaning."

 In 2007 Philip W. Chung of Asian Week wrote that the white woman choosing an Asian man as a romantic partner is "What was most revolutionary about the film in 1959 Hollywood", something that was, "sadly, still revolutionary today."

-In 2007 Gina Marchetti argued in Romance and the "Yellow Peril" in 2007 that the film portrays racism as only existing "in the deluded minds of its victim."

 The critics of Time Out magazine wrote of "Fuller developing his theme of urban alienation: landscape, culture and sexual confusion are all juxtaposed, forcing the Japanese-born detective (who, along with his buddy, is on the hunt for a burlesque queen murderer) into a nightmare of isolation and jealousy.
 Some fine set pieces - like the disciplined Kendo fight that degenerates into sadistic anarchy - and thoughtful camera-work serve to illustrate Fuller's gift for weaving a poetic nihilism out of his journalistic vision of urban crime."

 In 2016 Robert Miklitsch wrote that the film's interracial relationships are compared to paintings using two different colors, a trope.

-The film scored a rating of 80% on Rotten Tomatoes based on 15 reviews through 2014.
+On the review aggregator website Rotten Tomatoes, 80% of 15 critics' reviews are positive.